hsnlab/escape/pox/ext/doc/source/index.rst

 .. important::

-    If you want to initiate more then 15 node (switch and Execution Environment too) in the Mininet-based Infrastructure layer zou should recompile the OpenSSH server from source to increase the number of possible listening ports up to 256.
+    If you want to initiate more then 15 node (including switches and also Execution Environments) in the Mininet-based Infrastructure layer you should recompile the OpenSSH server from source to increase the number of possible listening ports up to 256.
 In this case you can use the following commands:

      .. code-block:: bash